How to Live Stream – A Quick Guide to Streaming for Beginners [2025 Update]

 Reliable Internet Connection

 First, you’ll need an internet connection to broadcast live.
 More specifically, live streaming requires a connection with sufficient upload speed.
-The ideal upload speed is 1MB per second and greater.
+The ideal upload speed is 1MB per second or greater.

-To test your actual speed, we suggest doing an upload speed check.
+To test your actual speed, we suggest checking your upload speed.
 TestMy.net generally gives the most accurate results, which are often much lower than advertised peak internet speeds.

 The quality at which you plan to stream your video content determines whether or not your upload speed is sufficient.
 The general rule of thumb is not to exceed half of your upload speed.